-Lisa Kosglow is the co-author of Kidding Around the Gorge-The Hood River Area’s Ultimate Guide to Family Fun, and co-author of Let the Kid Guide.
+Lisa Kosglow is the co-author of Kidding Around the Gorge-The Hood River Area’s Ultimate Guide to Family Fun, and co-author of Let the Kid Guide: Putting Nature Back Into Our Lives.
 She’s a two-time Olympian and avid outdoors person.
 Lisa specializes in fostering a sense of wonder in children and nature based connection.
 For 20 years she has instructed children and adults both across the US and internationally.
 As a Leave No Trace instructor, Lisa is passionate about land stewardship, giving back, and having fun.
 She is also trained as a NOLS Wilderness First Responder to help manage risks while kids play in the woods.
 When she isn’t out on her bike, snowboarding or surfing you can find her exploring the Columbia Gorge with her daughter or working in her organic vegetable garden in Hood River.

 Lisa Rust has worked as a professional climbing guide for more than 15 years.
 She has guided expeditions to the summits of some of the world’s highest mountains on several continents including Mt.
 McKinley, Aconcagua, Mt.
 Elbrus, and an American Women’s Everest Expedition in 2002.
 Lisa has also climbed extensively in the Pacific Northwest including numerous ascents of Mt.
 Rainier, Mt.
 Hood, and Mt.
 Adams.
 When she’s not climbing, Lisa works as a middle school science and social studies teacher in Hood River.
 She has introduced hundreds of people to the lifelong activity of climbing and enjoys nothing more than sharing her experience with others so that they may safely enjoy this amazing experience.
 Lisa guides the climbing portion of our Adventure Camps.